John McCain laid to rest Sunday at U.S. Naval Academy in Annapolis, Md.

 Mr. McConnell joked that enemy troops who guarded him during his capture in the “Hanoi Hilton” during McCain’s captivity in the Vietnam War probably had to form a therapy group after dealing with the feisty future senator.

-And yes, Mr. McConnell said, a few senators probably contemplated forming a similar group after going toe to toe with him.
+And yes, Mr. McConnell said, a few senators probably contemplated forming a similar group after going toe-to-toe with him.

 The House chaplain, the Rev. Patrick J. Conroy, said McCain spoke the truth even when it wasn’t “politically expedient,” making his imprint all the more great.